The Greatest Love World Tour

-The Greatest Love World Tour is the debut worldwide concert tour by American singer Whitney Houston, in support of her debut studio album Whitney Houston.
+The Greatest Love World Tour was the debut worldwide concert tour (and second overall) by American singer and actress Whitney Houston, in support of her debut studio album Whitney Houston.
 The four-month tour began in North America on July 26, 1986 at the Merriweather Post Pavilion with an itinerary that included visits in Europe, Japan and Australia.
+In all, Houston toured in four continents in a span of six months.

 Background

 Houston's debut album was released in early 1985 and she performed at various clubs to promote the album.
 Following the success of the US #1 R&B hit single "You Give Good Love", Houston became the opening act for singers' Luther Vandross and Jeffrey Osborne on their individual 1985 US tours.
 After the next single, "Saving All My Love For You" became Houston's first #1 on the US Hot 100, she began headlining her own shows, playing at various American theaters, festivals, and clubs throughout the summer and fall of 1985.
 With more #1 hits on the way, and Houston's album at the top of the album charts, she would become a household name.
 She then embarked on her first worldwide tour, the successful The Greatest Love Tour.
-The tour started in North America during the summer of 1986, before heading to Europe, Japan, Australia and back to USA for a final show in Hawaii during the fall.
+The tour started in North America during mid-1986, before heading to Europe, Japan, Australia and back to the US for a final show in Hawaii at the end of the year.